Józef Światło: Biography

 Józef Światło was born on 1 January 1915 as Izaak Fleischfarb (also Fleichfarb, Licht, or Lichtstein, sources vary), into a Jewish family in Medyn village near Zbarazh in Galicia (now Ukraine).
 In the Second Polish Republic he was first a Zionist and later, a communist activist.
 He was arrested twice for his illegal activities.
 Conscripted in 1939, he served in the Polish Army (Polish 6th Infantry Division) during the German invasion that year.
-Taken prisoner by the Germans, he escaped, only to be taken prisoner by the Red Army, which invaded Eastern Poland where his family lived and deported east along with hundred thousands of others.
+Taken prisoner by the Germans, he escaped, only to be taken prisoner by the Red Army, which invaded Eastern Poland where his family lived and was deported east along with hundreds of thousands of others.
 It was also in that period that, on 26 April 1943, he married Justyna Światło, taking her more Polish-sounding surname. Światło eventually joined the Polish Forces in the East (Polish 1st Tadeusz Kościuszko Infantry Division, Berling's Army), becoming a political officer; he was also promoted to junior lieutenant (podporucznik) and became involved in organising state administration in areas taken from the Germans.